 Our Minnesota birth injury lawyers will listen to you and understand what happened.
 Next, we’ll get all of our medical records and get them to our medical experts for evaluation, so we can understand whether your physician met the appropriate standard of care.
 Sometimes, we’ll get multiple opinions on that.
 If your doctor met the standard of care but your baby was still hurt, we’ll level with you and tell you the truth.

 On the other hand, if your doctor didn’t meet the standard of care, then we’ll talk to you about pursuing a lawsuit, what that means, what your potential outcomes are, what the process is, and what our recommendation is.
 If a doctor’s negligence causes harm to your baby, then you and your child should be compensated – in full – for that harm.
 We will start a suit, conduct vigorous discovery, and bring your case in front a jury if the provider won’t do the right thing and settle for full and fair compensation.
 See here for more about our process.

-Call our Minnesota Medical Birth Injury Lawyer today at 612.349.2723 for a free consultation, or fill out our free consultation form below.
+Call our Minnesota Medical Birth Injury Lawyer today at 612.349.2729, or fill out our form below.
 You need help from someone who knows what they are doing, to:

 a) get all of your medical records;

 b) get them to an expert for evaluation;

 c) do a legal analysis of your case; and